Jacopx/BusManaging_Web/README.md

 # BusManaging_WebPlatform
-Simple protocol developed for the course Distributed Programming I of the first year of Master in Computer Engineering of Politecnico di Torino.
+Simple web service for the course Distributed Programming I of the first year of Master in Computer Engineering of Politecnico di Torino.

 ### Request
 Build a simplified version of a website for managing online booking of a shared shuttle for people transportation.
 For simplicity, assume there is a single shuttle with a fixed capacity (but the capacity should be configurable in the code by means of a define or variable) and do not consider the time of transportation, which is considered fixed as well.